 Who’s ready for 2019?
 I don’t know about you, but not only am I ready to shut the door on 2018, I’m ready to punch it in the face.
 2019 is going to be awesome though.
 Who’s with me??
 I started reading The Power of Positive Thinking this week, which has some real gems in it.
 Like this: “Our happiness depends on the habit of mind we cultivate.”
 Have you read it?
 I love the messages of visualizing success and victory.
 It really does work.
 (See how positive I’m being??)
 So, here’s to a killer 2019.

 But first we have to party like it’s 2018 on New Year’s Eve.
 Did you get asked to bring an appetizer?
-I know there are hundreds of dips out there that you could bring, but here’s why you should make tzatziki (pronounced zat-ziki) sauce:
+I know there are hundreds of dips out there that you could bring.
+But here’s why you should bring Tzatziki:

 - It’s super easy